nDmitry/generator-frontend/README.md

 ### App subgenerator

-The subgenerator scaffolds out some starting files (e.g. empty `app.js`, HTML files based on h5bp), Gruntfile.js to process them and build, Bower config files with some often necessary components, `.jshintrc`, `.editorconfig` and `.gitignore`.
+The subgenerator scaffolds out some starting files (e.g. empty `app.js`, Handlebars templates based on h5bp), Gruntfile.js to process them and build, Bower config files with some often necessary components, `.jshintrc`, `.editorconfig` and `.gitignore`.

 List of what my Grunt config can make for you:
 * Local Connect web-server
 * Live reload
-* HTML includes and l10n
+* Compiling Handlebars templates to HTML
-* Stylus compiling
+* Compiling Stylus
-* Prefix your output CSS with Autoprefixer
+* Prefixing your output CSS with Autoprefixer
 * Spriting with output to sprites.styl file
 * CSS liniting
+* Compile CJS modules with Browserify
+* Handling Bower components
 * CSS and JS minification
-* Handling Bower components
 * Image optimization
 * Zipping build directory